 Apps serving large amounts of static assets can take advantage of HTTP caching to improve performance and reduce load.

-WebSocket functionality is now available as a labs feature.
+WebSocket functionality is available as part of this router version.

 Since requests to Cedar apps are made directly to the application server – not proxied through an HTTP server like nginx – any compression of responses must be done within your application.

 The HTTP protocol has a few built-in mechanisms to help clients cooperate with

 servers in order to get better service overall.
 One of such mechanisms is the

 Expect: 100-continue header that can be sent along with

 This header and value are to be used by friendly clients when they are sending large HTTP requests, and want to know if the server can safely accept it before sending it, in order to prevent denial of service issues, and allow some optimizations.
 The cURL HTTP client is the most known library using this mechanism, doing it for any content-body larger than 1kb (undocumented behavior).

 Whenever asking for the permission, the server is allowed to respond with a

 100 Continue HTTP status,